-When an impaction is suspected, it is wiser to consult a reptile friendly veterinarian.
-A Bearded dragon with an impaction is very often lethargic, will eat less, produce no or little stool and have sand in the stool.
-In severe cases they will often not eat at all, vomit and have distended abdomens with a hard mass palpable.
+When an impaction is suspected, it is wiser to consult a reptile-friendly veterinarian.
+A Bearded dragon with an impaction is very often lethargic, will eat less, produce no or little stool, and have sand in the stool.
+In severe cases, they will often not eat at all, vomit, and have distended abdomens with a hard mass palpable.

 Preventing impactions in Bearded dragons

 Sand impactions can be prevented by using proper ultraviolet lighting in combination with adequate calcium supplementation.
-Substrates such as gravel and sand, even so called digestible sand, should be avoided.
+Substrates such as gravel and sand, even so-called digestible sand, should be avoided.